alexgaribay/sendgrid_elixir/README.md

   sandbox_enable: true
 ```

-Add `:sendgrid` to your list of applications
+Add `:sendgrid` to your list of applications if using Elixir 1.3 or lower.

 ```elixir
 defp application do
   [applications: [:sendgrid]]